mike-school-projects/city-explorer-api/README.md

 # Project Name

 **Author**: Mike Shen
-**Version**: 1.0.0 (increment the patch/fix version number if you make more commits past your first submission)
+**Version**: 2.0.0 (increment the patch/fix version number if you make more commits past your first submission)

 ## Overview

 Backend server for city-explorer website.
-Given city, lat, and lon, respond with weather data
+API calls out for location, weather, and movie information

 ## Getting Started